 But of all my Havana hotel escapades the Hotel Inglaterra on the Prado made the most impression, which in a strange coincidence was Graham Greene’s apparent favourite as well.
 Wormold’s M16 handler and – spoiler alert – love interest Beatrice stayed at the Inglaterra, a national monument and Havana’s oldest hotel.
 The interior is Spanish-style with the exterior looking neoclassical French.
 The hotel doubles as a meeting point with mahogany chairs and tables filled with casual drinkers.
 The building oozes character, evocative of a decadent past.
 Live music and dancing takes place in the colonnaded area at the front to both hotel patrons and to local commuters waiting at the nearby bus stop.

 Hemingway-related sights attract scores of visitors in Cuba.
 But its Greene’s novel, published a couple of months before Fidel Castro came to power, that is the definitive fictional take on Havana.
 Such is the novel’s renown I was receiving texts and emails from friends and family during my visit asking how “Our woman in Havana” was doing.
 Greene, a writer who also worked for M16, captures the mood of uncertainty and Cold War farce, and giving a description of the city that, to this day, remains true.

-Check out my Cuba page for other destinations in this intriguing country.
+Check out my Cuba Solo Travel post for other destinations in this intriguing country.